+Internet Engineering Planning Group (IEPG)

+A group, primarily composed of Internet service operators, whose goal is to promote a globally coordinated Internet operating environment.
+Membership is open to all.

-Internet Engineering Steering Group (IESG) The IESG is composed of the IETF Area Directors and the IETF Chair.
+Internet Engineering Steering Group (IESG)

+The IESG is composed of the IETF Area Directors and the IETF Chair.
 It provides the first technical review of Internet standards and is responsible for day-to-day "management" of the IETF.
 See also: Internet Engineering Task Force.

-Internet Engineering Task Force (IETF) The IETF is a large, open community of network designers, operators, vendors, and researchers whose purpose is to coordinate the operation, management and evolution of the Internet, and to resolve short-range and mid-range protocol and architectural issues.
+Internet Engineering Task Force (IETF)

+The IETF is a large, open community of network designers, operators, vendors, and researchers whose purpose is to coordinate the operation, management and evolution of the Internet, and to resolve short-range and mid-range protocol and architectural issues.
 It is a major source of proposals for protocol standards which are submitted to the IAB for final approval.
 The IETF meets three times a year and extensive minutes are included in the IETF Proceedings.
 See also: Internet, Internet Architecture Board.
+[Source: FYI4]

-[Source: FYI4] Internet Experiment Note (IEN) A series of reports pertinent to the Internet.
-IENs were published in parallel to RFCs and are no longer active.
+Internet Experiment Note (IEN)

+A series of reports pertinent to the Internet.
+IENs were published in parallel to RFCs and were intended to be "working documents."
+They have been replaced by Internet-Drafts and are currently of historic value only.
 See also: Internet-Draft, Request For Comments.

-Internet Monthly Report (IMR) Published monthly, the purpose of the Internet Monthly Reports is to communicate to the Internet Research Group the accomplishments, milestones reached, or problems discovered by the participating organizations. internet number See: internet address Internet Protocol (IP) The Internet Protocol, defined in STD 5, RFC 791, is the network layer for the TCP/IP Protocol Suite.
+Internet Monthly Report (IMR)

+Published monthly, the purpose of the Internet Monthly Reports is to communicate to the Internet Research Group the accomplishments, milestones reached, or problems discovered by the participating organizations.

+internet number

+See: internet address

+Internet Protocol (IP, IPv4)

+The Internet Protocol (version 4), defined in RFC 791, is the network layer for the TCP/IP Protocol Suite.
 It is a connectionless, best-effort packet switching protocol.
+See also: packet switching, TCP/IP Protocol Suite, Internet Protocol Version 6

+Internet Protocol Version 6 (IPng, IPv6)

+IPv6 (version 5 is a stream protocol used for special applications) is a new version of the Internet Protocol which is designed to be an evolutionary step from its predecessor, version 4.
+There are many RFCs defining various portions of the protocol, its auxiliary protocols, and the transition plan from IPv4.
+The core RFCs are 1883 through 1886.
+The name IPng (IP next generation) is a nod to STNG (Star Trek Next Generation).

-See also: packet switching, Request For Comments, TCP/IP Protocol Suite.
-Internet Registry (IR) The IANA has the discretionary authority to delegate portions of its responsibility and, with respect to network address and Autonomous System identifiers, has lodged this responsibility with an IR.
+Internet Registry (IR)

+The IANA has the discretionary authority to delegate portions of its responsibility and, with respect to network address and Autonomous System identifiers, has lodged this responsibility with an IR.
 The IR function is performed by the DDN NIC.
 See also: Autonomous System, network address, Defense Data Network..., Internet Assigned Numbers Authority.
-Internet Relay Chat (IRC) A world-wide "party line" protocol that allows one to converse with others in real time.
-IRC is structured as a network of User Glossary Working Group [Page 26]

-servers, each of which accepts connections from client programs, one per user.
+Internet Relay Chat (IRC)

+A world-wide "party line" protocol that allows one to converse with others in real time.
+IRC is structured as a network of servers, each of which accepts connections from client programs, one per user.
 See also: talk.

 [Source: HACKER]

-Internet Research Steering Group (IRSG) The "governing body" of the IRTF.
+Internet Research Steering Group (IRSG)

+The "governing body" of the IRTF.
 See also: Internet Research Task Force.
-[Source: MALAMUD]